CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 When the value of the parameter, **alter_table_change_type_strict** is no, it will operate depending on the conditions as follows:

 *   Overflow occurred while converting numbers or character strings to Numbers: It is determined based on symbol of the result type.
 If it is negative value, it is specified as a minimum value or positive value, specified as the maximum value and a warning message for records where overflow occurred is recorded in the log.
 For strings, it will follow the rules stated above after it is converted to **DOUBLE** type.
+Overflow can also be returned by the parameter **allow_truncated_string** setting to **no** if the converted string does not fit the length of the target string type.

 *   Character strings to convert to shorter ones: The record will be updated to the hard default value of the type that is defined and the warning message will be recorded in a log.
+Converting to shorter ones is not allowed when the **allow_truncated_string** is set to **no**.

 *   Conversion failure due to other reasons: The record will be updated to the hard default value of the type that is defined and the warning message will be recorded in a log.

-If the value of the **alter_table_change_type_strict** parameter is yes, an error message will be displayed and the changes will be rolled back.
+If the value of the **alter_table_change_type_strict** parameter is yes or **allow_truncated_string** is set to no, an error message will be displayed and the changes will be rolled back.

 The **ALTER CHANGE** statement checks the possibility of type conversion before updating a record but the type conversion of specific values may fail.
 For example, if the value format is not correct when you convert **VARCHAR** to **DATE**, the conversion may fail.
 In this case, the hard default value of the **DATE** type will be assigned.